Yomguithereal/mnemonist/dynamic-array.md

 ### #.length

-Current length of the array, that is to say the last capacity index plus one.
+Current length of the array, that is to say the last set index plus one.

 ```js
 var array = new DynamicArray(Uint8Array, 10);